plaintextaccounting/plaintextaccounting/src/Capital-gains-reporting.md

 If you want to check your broker's calculations, or if you want to calculate in a different way, you could use one of the PTA app methods below (calculate gains manually, or using builtin/third party gains calculator).

-There are probably also dedicated apps for calculating investment gains, like the cryptocurrency calculators mentioned below,
+Or, these calculations can often be done by tax preparation software, or accounting/portfolio management apps such as Quicken, Personal Capital, Sharesight.

 ## Capital gains for cryptocurrencies
 Here the calculations are similar, but the landscape is more complicated.
-If you have only used a centralised exchange, that will often calculate gains for you, similar to an investment broker.
+If you have only used a centralised exchange, that will probably calculate gains for you, similar to an investment broker.
-But if you have used self-custodied wallets, decentralised exchanges, or other defi apps, you will be responsible for calculating gains and taxes owed from these.
+But if you have used self-managed wallets, decentralised exchanges, or other defi apps, you will be responsible for calculating gains and taxes owed from these.

-## Cryptocurrency tax calculators
 Cryptocurrency tax calculator apps exist to meet this need.
-They
+These

 1. Import all of your cryptocurrency activities, manually or via APIs, to build up the full picture
 2. Calculate the capital gains, according to your country's rules (if supported).